DANCING IN GLENROAN

 And I wish I were returning to begin again Life’s morning

-But ‘tis only dreamland brings me back the dancing in Glenroan.
+But dreamland only brings me back, the dancing in Glenroan.

 Now outside the snow is falling ever more and more recalling

-And my kindest thought are going with the breezes that are blowing
+And my kindest thoughts are going with the breezes that are blowing

 To drop the snowflakes gently on the hillsides of Glenroan.

-And tho’ time for me’s advancing don’t I know there’s youngsters dancing
+And tho’ time for me’s advancing, don’t I know there are youngsters dancing

 In some cottage by the Glenside where my thoughts tonight have flown

-And that joy may aye betide them and the light of Heaven guide them
+And that joy may I betide them and the light of Heaven guide them

 For Ireland will be Irish, while there’s dancing in Glenroan.